nbolli00/CISS-301-Final-Project/README.md

 # CISS-301-Final-Project

+Take "dots", "dashes", and "waits" to simulate morse code, and translate it into English.

 MorseGUI class should take user input in the form of button presses to call methods from MorseListener, which decodes Morse Code strokes as english characters and spaces.

 # MorseListener.java